 Hidden gems may be our focus, but never did we imagine finding something as special as El Hierro.
 This stunning island, still known as the Meridian Isle, is quite unique, and the first island in the world to be 100% self-sufficient using only renewable energy.

 Free Wi-Fi spans the island, meaning you can instantly share stunning pictures with loved ones.
 Furthermore, given its UNESCO World Biosphere Reserve status, you’ll want to take plenty of pictures.
 Beginning with La Restinga marine reserve, a dream diving site, you’ll see a vast array of marine life and volcanic features.

 Take a trip up to La Pena viewpoint, offering superb views and a restaurant with traditional Canarian fare.
 Check out the Garoe Tree, a site sacred to the island’s indigenous people.
 A staple is Frontera National Park, with its iconic twisted junipers.
-And don’t miss out on the Charco Azul—this natural seawater pool is nothing short of enchanting.
+Don’t miss out on the Charco Azul – this natural seawater pool is nothing short of enchanting.

 The island has a small airport, and the port sees one ferry per day.
 Buses do a great job of covering the island.
 Weather is moderate most of the year, with temperatures reaching high 20s in summer.
 However, nature lovers should make sure to visit in March.
 Poppies and wildflowers will make your daily hikes a delight.

 Unfortunately, none of these hidden gems are home to timeshare resorts.
-However, as they are so easily accessible, they are well worth visiting for a day or two!
-Talk to us today about the possibility of purchasing timeshare in this area—we have a vast trove of weeks available at fantastic prices.
+However, as they are so easily accessible, they are well worth visiting for a day or two.